numaproj/numalogic/docs/quick-start.md

 ## Using Jupyter Notebook:

-Start Jupyter Notebook, navigate to examples folder and open the quick start jupiter notebook.
-You can play with different availble options for each step.
+Start Jupyter Notebook, navigate to the examples folder and open the quick start Jupyter notebook.
+You can play with different available options for each step.
 ```shell
 jupyter Notebook .
 ```